Screens are now a huge part of how our kids communicate—but you can encourage empathy even when interactions aren’t face-to-face.

 As your kids become more comfortable and confident with online communication, you might introduce siblings or friends into the mix—but remember that it’s okay to supervise their interactions the same way you would in real life.
 And if you find anything questionable in their online conversations, you can take the necessary steps to address the situation.

 With a little guidance and planning, digital communication can be a positive thing for kids.
 When you explain how messages work, and draw a clear connection between screens and the people behind them, you can set your kids up for healthy online interactions—and ensure they put their best digital foot forward.

 Want to start your family on a safe messenger?
-Sign up to get early access to the Kinzoo app—it’ll be launching soon!
+Download the app today!